OpenPipe/OpenPipe/client-libs/python/README.md

 openai.api_key = os.getenv("OPENAI_API_KEY")
 ```

-You can use the OpenPipe client for normal
+You can now use your new OpenAI client, which functions identically to the generic OpenAI client while also reporting calls to your OpenPipe instance.

 ## Special Features